crattis/wordcount/README.md

 ## Usage

-Right now locally ran module.
+Run locally from directory cloned to.

 ### Command Line